 I recently read a Facebook note titled “Women Keep Silent in the Church?” by Pastor Jerry Davis.
 Clever title!
 If a man read it thinking he would find ammunition to keep women out of the ministry, he might have a change of heart before he reaches the end.
 The comments revealed that the note is a chapter in a soon to be published book.

 I know more than one woman who has wrestled with this issue.
-What is a woman to do?
-She knows she has a call to ministry.
-Yet her gift either cannot find a place or she labors under the weight of oppression.
+What is a woman to do when she knows she has a call to ministry?
+Yet her gift either cannot find a place or she labors under a weight of oppression.
 Diehards’ tell her God does not use a woman in ministry “PERIOD”.
 Her ministry is bearing children and washing dishes.
 Moderates allow her to minister to male children or lead ministries in foreign lands but would never allow her to pastor a church in America.
 What difference do the age and place make?
 Let me move on before I tell you what I really think about doctrines that oppress.

 The fellowship I attend has changed over the years.
 Today, they “proudly” ordain women to pastor.
 I hold ministerial credentials but have never pursued ordination.
 Frankly, I have a much larger audience writing than I would have teaching a class for five to ten people in a church, and I have never felt called to be a pastor.

 The day after I read the note on Facebook, I was invited to write about Pastor Davis when he came to New Orleans to speak at a conference.
 He gave me enough material to keep me busy for a month.
 At the end of our conversation, I asked him why he was writing a book favorable to women in ministry.
 I will let Pastor Davis tell you why in his own words.